bottomOverfLaw/python-final-project/README.md

 - All filter state is managed client-side; filter options are loaded via `/api/filter-options`.
 - Age group labels have been normalised (e.g. `5-Dec` → `5-12`) via `CASE WHEN` logic in SQL queries.

----

-## 📄 License

-This project was created for academic purposes at RMIT University.
-Not for commercial use.